actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 To make the function of annuity in advance, simply requires a change in the time vector to seq(0, n*p - 1), which I will not illustrate further.

-Let us try to make a deferred cashflow function now:
+Let us try to make a deferred annuity function now:

 ```r
 deferred_in_arrear <- function(i, n, m, p){